techidaily/site-win11-tips/source/_posts/adjusting-windows-11s-resolution-settings.md

 ## How to Change Display DPI Scaling Using the Registry Editor

  If the Settings app isn't working, or you don't have access to it, you can change the scaling through the Registry Editor.
-But keep in mind that it can be a bit tricky, and you should[back up your registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before making any changes.
+But keep in mind that it can be a bit tricky, and you should [back up your registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before making any changes.

  To change Display DPI Scaling using Registry Editor, follow these steps:

-1. Press**Win + R** on your keyboard to[open the Run command](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+1. Press**Win + R** on your keyboard to [open the Run command](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 2. Type**regedit** in the dialog box and hit Enter.
 3. If UAC prompts on your screen, click**Yes** to continue.
 4. Once you're in the Registry Editor window, navigate to the following path: